TLCFEM/suanPan-manual/docs/Basic/Compile.md

    assembly, etc., can be parallelized. `OpenMP` is not controlled by this option given that `OpenMP` support is available in major platforms.
 It will be used for low level parallelization such as linear algebra operations (which is controlled by `Armadillo`), matrix solving (which is controlled by various solvers).
-3. `BUILD_SHARED`: If enabled, all libraries will be built as shared libraries.
+3. `BUILD_SHARED_LIBS`: If enabled, all libraries will be built as shared libraries.
 4. `USE_SUPERLUMT`: If enabled, `SuperLU-MT` will be used, otherwise `SuperLU` will be used.
 5. `USE_HDF5`: If enabled, `HDF5` will be used to provide support for [`hdf5recorder`](../Library/Recorder/Recorder.md).
 6. `USE_VTK`: If enabled, `VTK` will be used to provide support for visualization.
 It will be useful to